-At that time, during my AMOLF period, I had been regularly participating in work discussions of Lagendijk's group at the University of Amsterdam (which then, among many others, included W. Vos, and later on R. Sprik), and enjoyed friendly and stimulating atmosphere there (my personal perception).
+At that time, during my AMOLF period, I was regularly participating in work discussions of Lagendijk's group at the University of Amsterdam (which then, among many others, included W. Vos, and later on R. Sprik), and enjoyed friendly and stimulating atmosphere there (my personal perception).
 Therefore, it appeared natural to trust Ad Lagendijk, then editor of Phys.
 Lett.
 A, to take good care of my manuscript.
-Early in May 1998, i.e. three month's after manuscript submission, Lagendijk inofficially informed me that he received a first (negative) referee report and that he was still awaiting a second one.
+Early in May 1998, i.e. 3 months after manuscript submission, Lagendijk inofficially informed me that he received a first (negative) referee report and that he was still awaiting a second one.
 This had already been rather late for Phys.
 Lett.
 A, wherein some articles used to be accepted within 2 weeks.
 Nevertheless, strange enough, it took further two months, and 5 months (!!!) after the manuscript submission, before Lagendijk provided me with the mere single (negative) referee report.
 All that despite Lagendijk's extensive network of referee's.
-In the middle of September 1998, after my reply, the manuscript was then refused by Lagendijk for a publication for the reason that there was nothing new in it.
+Then in the middle of September 1998, after my rebuttal, the manuscript was refused by Lagendijk for a publication for the reason that there was nothing new in it.

 At least on one occasion I performed numerical simulations for Lagendijk's group regarding the L-gap width of fcc colloidal photonic crystals (at that time R. Sprik was on a sabbatical leave and they did not have anybody to perfom photonic band structure calculations).
 Yet even that did not deserve a mere formal acknowledgement in the article they later published (after I left Amsterdam).
 Hopefully, recent Lagendijk's confession Pushing for power, which appeared in Nature 438, p.
 429 on 24 November 2005 is a harbinger of positive changes to come.